sanjaynela/ai-code-explainer/README.md

 - **Comprehensive Analysis**: Analyzes individual files and the entire repository architecture
 - **Flexible**: Configure which file types to analyze
 - **GitHub Integration**: Optionally push summaries back to your repo
+- **PR Template Generator**: Automatically generates a detailed Pull Request description based on your git diff using MCP

 ## Prerequisites